Junghans Max Bill Hand-Winding (Pre-owned)

 Its Bauhaus Character Is Timeless

-When famed industrial designer Max Bill created his eponymous wristwatch line with Junghans in 1961, he called upon his Bauhaus training to shape his vision: minimal text, clean lines and extreme legibility design anchor the watch's design.
+When famed industrial designer Max Bill created his eponymous wristwatch line with Junghans in 1961, he called upon his Bauhaus training to shape his vision: minimal text, clean lines and extreme legibility anchor the watch's design.
 A Max Bill watch wouldn't look out of place in 1930, 1960, or today.

 Its The Right Size

 I know, I know — you've been conditioned to think that any watch smaller than 40mm is emasculating.
 I assure you it is not.
-34mm is perfectly fine for a dress watch (even if 37mm would've been perfect): this is the type of timepiece you'll be wearing with a suit, after all.
+A diameter of 34mm is perfectly fine for a dress watch (even if 37mm would've been perfect): this is the type of timepiece you'll be wearing with a suit, after all.
 You want it out of the way, unobtrusive, and under the radar — which it is.